turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master.markdown

      ...
 ```

 We haven't defined `artist_songs_path`.
 This may seem like a strange name for a path.
 This is an example of nesting resources.
+Read the [RailsGuide Nested Resource Documentation](http://guides.rubyonrails.org/routing.html#nested-resources) before continuing.

-We'll be able to have urls like `/artists/1/songs/new` which will allow us to create a song for that specific artist (artist with `id: 1` from the path).
+Nested resources will allow us to have urls like `/artists/1/songs/new` which will allow us to create a song for that specific artist (artist with `id: 1` from the path).

 To get this path, we'll need to add a route: